top of page

 So, the last mission that was emerging for me was simply to recognize that I contributed something to this expanding of the field on this planet and could also add something novel to the creative force that was pushing everything towards more complexity.
 I know, so seemingly lofty, but it really felt quite simple as I was now experiencing it.

 Folks that engaged with this path also pointed to the possibility of a yet to be discovered law of creative force pushing matter and energy towards greater complexity.
 This discovery would rival what we thought we knew about the universe because of the second law of thermodynamics.
 That law stated that all things decompose over time.
-That all energy and matter decreases in its complexity and the universe was on its way to collapse.
+That all energy and matter decreases in its complexity AS the universe is on its way to collapse.
 The evolutionary faith story suggested the opposite.
-The new evidence, including the latest quantum research illuminated a universe that was rapidly expanding… out from a single big bang ignition point.
+The new evidence, including the latest quantum research, illuminated a universe that was rapidly expanding… out from a single big bang ignition point possibly in ten dimensions.
+How's that for complexity...

 hubble-data-universe-expanding-faster-1200x630.png